 Divided METS structure

 The second option, called “divided” METS structure, as shown in Figure 4, is to have separate METS.xml files for each representation and the METS.xml in the IP’s root directory points to the METS.xml files for each of the representations.
 More concretely, the example shown in Figure 4 has a METS.xml file in the IP’s root which points to the METS.xml files “Representations/Rep-001/METS.xml” and “Representations/Rep-002/METS.xml”.
-We will explain in section 3.3.1 in more detail how the referencing of METS.xml files must be implemented if this alternative is chosen.
+Sections 5.3.1.6 and 5.3.1.7 provide more details about how the referencing of METS.xml files must be implemented if this alternative is chosen.

 Figure 4: Root METS.xml file references METS files of the different representations